fsouza/fake-gcs-server/README.md

 ## Using the emulator in Docker

-If you want to run a standalone server (like the datastore/pubsub emulators) for integration tests and/or tests in other languages you may want to run the ``fake-gcs-server`` inside a Docker container:
+You can stub/mock Google Cloud Storage as a standalone server (like the datastore/pubsub emulators) which is ideal for integration tests and/or tests in other languages you may want to run the ``fake-gcs-server`` inside a Docker container:

 ```shell